VonHeikemen/lsp-zero.nvim/doc/md/guides/integrate-with-mason-nvim.md

 Here we use the module `lspconfig` to setup the language server and we add our custom config in the first argument of `.tsserver.setup()`.

+## Exclude a language server from the automatic setup

-On the other hand if we want to ignore a language server we can use the function [.noop()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#noop).
+If we want to ignore a language server we can use the function [.noop()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#noop), which is a function that doesn't do anything.

 ```lua
 require('mason-lspconfig').setup({